depthfirstlearning/depthfirstlearning.com/_posts/2018-06-10-AlphaGoZero.markdown

   5. (Knuth) Show that Theorem 2.(1, 2, 3) are correct.

 <br>
-# Class 2: Multi-Armed Bandits and Upper Confidence Bounds
+# 2 Multi-Armed Bandits and Upper Confidence Bounds
   **Motivation**: Bandits and UCB are key components of how MCTS was originally formalized.
 The node selection during the search is achieved through the UCB approach, which is analogues to how its performed in a multi-armed bandit scenario.

   **Required Reading**: